RobertsR113/Projects/c#-projects/wpf-casino-simulator/README.md

 To showcase my knowledge and skillset in C#, WPF acquired during my second-year course, C# Fundamentals.

 ## Features
-* User login/registration
+* User login/registration.
-* User stats, points, luck, min/max bets
+* User stats, points, luck, min/max bets.
-* 3 different gamemodes: Roulette, BlackJack and Slots
+* 3 different gamemodes: Roulette, BlackJack and Slots.
-* User stats saved and loaded from a persistant storage
+* User stats saved and loaded from a persistant storage.
+* Clean and well structured project.

 ## How To Test:
 1. Download the project `javafx-staff-management-system`